shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 17. Right-click on Product query and select **Enable load** to enable the query to be loaded.

-18. Select **Save** to Save and close the Power Query dialog.
+18. Select **Save** to save and close the Power Query dialog.
 You will be navigated to Visual query.

     ![](../media/lab-03/image60.png)

 19. From the Visual query menu, select **Save as view**.
 Save as view dialog opens.
-Notice the SQL query is available.
+Notice that the SQL query is available.
 You can review it, if you choose it.

 20. Enter **Product** as **View name**.